ghosharchismita/React-Portfolio-Website/README.md

 # Purpose and Benefit
-#### This is a portfolio website built to showcase my skills and projects along with my frontend development skills.
+#### Welcome to my portfolio!
+This website is designed to showcase my skills, projects, and experiences across the fields of <b>Frontend Development</b> and <b>Data Science</b>.
+  It reflects my journey as a developer—building responsive and optimized web applications while also exploring the power of data through analysis, visualization, and machine learning.
+  From elegant UI interfaces to intelligent, data-driven solutions, I’m passionate about crafting impactful digital experiences.
+Dive in to explore the technologies I work with and the projects I’ve brought to life!

 # Setup of the website
 #### Download the zip file and follow the instructions below to run it in your machine